-"In time, then," he went on, relapsing once more into his accustomed self, "I found, as you know, I could serve our great Cause better in the West than in Russia.
+'In time, then,' he went on, relapsing once more into his accustomed self, 'I found, as you know, I could serve our great Cause better in the West than in Russia.
 They stole my fortune, or all that was left of it.
-I came abroad, and determined no man should ever recognize again the head of the organization.
-It was painful, but I did it.
+I came abroad, and determined no man should ever recognise again the head of the organization.
+It was painful, but

+I did it.
 You say it's impossible to alter one's profile.
 Not so!
-Just a little bit of cartilage removed-see here,"-and he took a sketch from a drawer at his side-"there's the Ruric Brassoff you knew long ago at Petersburg.
-But cut away a mere shade there-under the flesha great Paris surgeon: yes, it was an internal operation, of course, and horribly agonizing-but for the Cause! and I am a Brassoff!
-A razor to my chin, a littie plain black dye, a different cut of the hair, a new twist to the mustache does all the rest.
-And, see! in a minute"-he added a touch or two with his pencil to the early sketch-"you get me as I am now, Lambert Hayward, photographer, and a naturalized subject of her Britannic Majesty!"
+Just a little bit of cartilage removed-see here'-and he took a sketch from a drawer at his side-'there's the Ruric Brassoff you knew long ago at Petersburg.
+But cut away a mere shade there-under the flesh-a great Paris surgeon.
+Yes, it was an internal operation, of course, and horribly agonizing-but for the Cause! and I am a Brassoff!
+A razor to my chin, a little plain black dye, a different cut of the hair, a new twist to the moustache, does all the rest.
+And see! in a minute'-he added a touch or two with his pencil to the early sketch-'you get me as I am now-Lambert Hayward, photographer, and a naturalized subject of her Britannic Majesty!'

 Madame glanced at him in admiration.

-"The disguise is so perfect," she said, after a long, deep pause, "that I never for a moment so much as suspected it.
-And, what's more, when you told me at first I couldn't believe it.
-But your voice-your voice-how have you altered even that so profoundly, so completely?"
-Ruric Brassoff sighed deep.
+'The disguise is so perfect,' she said, after a long, deep pause, 'that I never for a moment so much as suspected it.
+And, what's more, when you told me at first, I couldn't believe it; but your voice-your voice-how have you altered even that so profoundly, so completely?'

+Buric Brassoff sighed deeply.

-"Ah, that was hard, indeed," he answered.
-"There's only one way.
-Compression and alteration of shape in the larynx, with operations on the vocal chords, and constant use of local muscular astringents.
+'Ah, that was hard indeed,' he answered.
+'There's only one way.
+Compression and alteration of shape in the larynx, with operations on the vocal cords, and constant use of local muscular astringents.
 Those, aided by fresh habits of life and English intonation-with my cheek-pieces to boot-have given me a new voice even in speaking Russian.
 As for my handwriting, that's nothing.
-Any one can manage that.
-I practice both hands constantly, and alternate them as I please.
-One's my original style, written with a backward slope and a thick, blunt pen, very Russian and natural; the other's acquired, written the opposite way, and with a fine-pointed nib, forming all my letters on the was an internal ibly agonizing- a Brassoff!
-A in black dye, a lew twist to the And, see! in a or two with his you get me as I hotographer, and tannic Majesty!" she said, after a for a moment so hat's more, when believe it.
-But have you altered upletely?"
-I," he answered.
+Anyone can manage that.
+I practise both hands constantly, and alternate them as I please.
+One's my original style, written with a backward slope and a thick blunt pen, very Russian and natural; the other's acquired, written the opposite way, and with a finepointed nib, forming all my letters on the common English model.

-Appression and al The with operations tent use of local aided by fresh onation-with my on me a new voice.
-As for my handone can manage constantly, and one's my original slope and a thick, tural; the other's way, and with a my letters on the common English model.
 But, Olga, you're the very first person in the world who has ever been permitted to penetrate my disguise.
 And only because I feared you might wreck all by your imprudence, and because I didn't like to risk committing the facts to writing-especially to you, who are so liable to interruption by the agents of the tyranny-I decided, after long debate, to ask you round here to-day to talk things over with me.
-I want to show you how dangerous, how undesirable it is for you to make any further inquiries about Owen and Sacha Cazalet."
-CHAPTER XIX.
+I want to show you how dangerous, how undesirable, it is for you to make any further inquiries about Owen and Sacha Cazalet.